-If our little ones don’t have quite enough sleep pressure, they may have a difficult time getting to sleep and/or staying asleep, as their just not tired enough.
+If our little ones don’t have quite enough sleep pressure, they may have a difficult time getting to sleep and/or staying asleep, as they’re just not tired enough.

 Oppositely, if our little ones have too much sleep pressure, we get into the danger zone of overtiredness.

-When we are overtired, our bodies release cortisol, the stress hormone released as part of our fight-or-flight response; when that stress hormone is pumping through our little ones’ bodies, it not only makes it incredibly challenging to fall asleep but to also stay asleep.
+And when we are overtired, our bodies release cortisol, the stress hormone released as part of our fight-or-flight response; when that stress hormone is pumping through our little ones’ bodies, it not only makes it incredibly challenging to fall asleep but to also stay asleep.

 If you’re not quite sure where to start with awake windows, go snag The Ultimate Guide to Sleep Schedules (free!) to use as your starting point!

 I know it sounds counterintuitive, but if your baby or toddler wakes up from a short nap, first wait!
 Try to wait at least 10 minutes before going in to get them.

 Your little one might be stuck between sleep cycles, so by waiting those 10 minutes, you are giving them a chance to fall back asleep into another cycle before calling the nap done.

 (For newborns, I only suggest a wait time of 1-3 minutes, as they still need a lot of help sleeping and getting back to sleep, so waiting much longer is not helpful!)